jeanbaptistemora/fluidattacks-universe2/makes/foss/modules/common/okta/readme.md

 # Contributing

-1. In order to be able to open de data file, you need `prod_makes` access.
+1. In order to be able to open de data file, you need `prod_common` access.
 2. All jobs can be normally ran with `m . <job>`.

 ## Recommendations